ccswbs/UoGd7-Training/workbench.md

 ### Needs Review Tab

-If you are the site manager, you have access to the Needs Review tab in My Workbench.
+If you are the publisher, you have access to the Needs Review tab in My Workbench.
 From here, you can view the moderation history for a piece of content, edit the draft if needed, and publish content.
 You can also search content by name and type.